'Weak Hero Class 2': Everything We Know

 One of the best thriller K-dramas just landed on Netflix ahead of its second season premiere.

-For anyone new to the series, Weak Hero Class 1—adapted from the ongoing webtoon Weak Hero—follows the unlikely friendship between top student Si-eun (Park Ji-hoon), skilled fighter Su-ho (Choi Hyun-wook), and troubled rich kid Beom-seok (Hong Kyung) as they battle systemic bullying at their high school.
+For anyone new to the series, Weak Hero Class 1—adapted from the completed webtoon Weak Hero—follows the unlikely friendship between top student Si-eun (Park Ji-hoon), skilled fighter Su-ho (Choi Hyun-wook), and troubled rich kid Beom-seok (Hong Kyung) as they battle systemic bullying at their high school.
 The violent and heart-wrenching drama ends its first season on a cliffhanger; thankfully, Netflix is set to continue Si-eun's story in just a couple of months.
 Below, read on for everything we know about Weak Hero Class 2 so far.

 When will 'Weak Hero Class 2' come out?